Skip to main content

 • allowlist trusted conversation ids

-• use wecom-serve for the long-lived reply loop
+• use loong channels serve wecom for the long-lived reply loop

 Loong should not describe a WeCom webhook callback mode as if it were the same shipped contract.